- Q: What is Galactic Civilizations?

 - Q: But I want to play Galactic Civilizations III now!

-for $5 off the regular price via Steam Early Access.
+- A: The Galactic Civilizations III beta is now available via Steam Early Access.
 You can buy the game from

 Steam or directly through